MariomcgeeArt/string-lib/README.md

   - Removes all spaces from the beginning and end of a String along with any extra spaces in the middle.
 If more than one space appears in the middle of a string it is replaced by a single space.

 -  kebobCase()
-  - Removes extra spaces and replaces spaces with the hyphen “-“, and makes all characters lowercase.
+  git push - Removes extra spaces and replaces spaces with the hyphen “-“, and makes all characters lowercase.

 - snakeCase()
   - Removes extra space and replaces spaces with an underscore “_”, and makes all characters lowercase.